One lazy Sunday evening, I decided to order Thai delivery for dinner. It was a Green-Curry-and-Crispy-Wonton kind of night.

 Why is mobile website optimization important?

-In 2017, every marketer ‘knows’ the importance of the mobile shopping experience.
+Today, every marketer ‘knows’ the importance of the mobile shopping experience.
 Americans spend more time on mobile devices than any other.
 But we are still failing to meet our users where they are on mobile.

 For most of us, it is becoming more and more important to provide a seamless mobile experience.
 But here’s where it gets a little tricky…